 Best calendar app for its design

-Is it cheesy to call Fantastical 2 fantastic?
+Is it cheesy to call Fantastical fantastic?
 Probably, but at least in this case, it's not hyperbole.
-Fantastical 2 has just about everything one could want in a calendar app for iOS and macOS, in addition to an Apple Watch companion.
+Fantastical has just about everything you could want in a calendar app for iOS and macOS, and there's an Apple Watch companion as well.

-Fantastical 2 is best known for its natural-language event creation.
-Start typing "Lunch with Casey at noon at Park Place," and watch as the app parses your words into calendar fields and pulls in relevant information, such as addresses and team members' availability.
+Fantastical is best known for its natural-language event creation.
+Start typing "Lunch with Casey at noon at Park Place," and watch as the app parses your words into calendar fields and pulls in relevant information.
+Apple Calendar offers this; Fantastical does it much better.
+Fantastical supports syncing with iCloud, Exchange, Office 365, Google, Yahoo, Fruux, Meetup, and any CalDAV service, so you've got nearly endless syncing options.
 If you want the best Apple calendar on the market, this is the one you're looking for.

 Fantastical 2 Pricing: Free; Premium costs $3.33 per month